SDGGiesbrecht/SDGCornerstone/Documentation/🇨🇦EN Read Me.md

 ## Importing

-`SDGCornerstone` is intended for use with the [Swift Package Manager](https://swift.org/package-manager/).
+SDGCornerstone provides libraries for use with the [Swift Package Manager](https://swift.org/package-manager/).

-Simply add `SDGCornerstone` as a dependency in `Package.swift`:
+Simply add SDGCornerstone as a dependency in `Package.swift` and specify which of the libraries to use:

 ```swift
 let package = Package(